weaveworks-guides/weave-net-legacy/weave-cloud-microservices/trouble-shooting-dashboard.md

 * Continuous Integration and Delivery
 * Kubernetes container orchestration

 A Cloud Native app gives you the freedom to focus on your code instead of maintaining cloud tools, where rapid, incremental updates can be made without having to disassemble and reassemble your infrastructure each time a new feature is added.
-And while the ability to rapidly deploy changes to your app is important, the ability to choose your own source control system, deployment tools and container registry without having to maintain a set of custom scripts is also critical.
+And while the ability to rapidly deploy changes to your app is important, the freedom to choose your own source control system, deployment tools and container registry without having to maintain a set of custom scripts is also critical.

 With Weave Cloud you can view and monitor your microservices all in one place in a convenient troubleshooting dashboard, and together with automated continuous delivery built with your favorite tools, Weave Cloud allows you to create higher quality code more rapidly.

 Part 1 discusses the Troubleshooting Dashboard and how to verify your app using the Weave Cloud dashboard on your local laptop with an app deployed to a production setup like Kubernetes running on Digital Ocean.

-[Part 2] describes how to set up Fast Iteration and Continuous Delivery with Weave Cloud.
+[Part 2] describes how to setup Fast Iteration and Continuous Delivery with Weave Cloud.

 [Part 3] discusses how to configure Cloud Native Monitoring with Weave Cortex and view your app's metrics in the Weave Cloud dashboard.